Sherwin Williams Dover White is a white paint and yet not-a-white.

 Well, yes!
-There are quite a few considerations that make this color even more mysterious and unique.
+There are quite a few considerations that make this paint color even more mysterious and unique.

-However, if you are planning to use this color for New Construction or Makeovers for your homes, there are a few details you might want to educate yourself with before embellishing your walls with it.
+However, if you are planning to use this for New Construction or Makeovers for your homes, there are a few details you might want to educate yourself with before embellishing your walls with it.

 And that is when I realize – there is no better way to compare colors than ordering their physical samples and comparing them in natural light.
 And that’s when you see their utmost beauty.

-Whites do have their own shades, tints, and tones.
+White paint collections do have their own shades, tints, and tones.

 And trust me on this, the day you understand that – choosing colors is going to be 10 times easier.